dan-fritchman/Thesis/content.md

         return stack
 ```

-A paired `Stack` generator produces a series-stack of `nser` identical unit transistors. `Stack` accepts its unit transistor module as a parameter (i.e. it uses a control-inversion parameter) to allow MOS stacks of any technology or PDK.
+A paired `Stack` generator produces a series-stack of `nser` identical unit transistors. `Stack` accepts its unit transistor module as a parameter (i.e. it uses a control inversion parameter) to allow MOS stacks of any technology or PDK.
 Notably these include the simulation and LVS-compatible versions of the target technology.

 ```python
 @h.paramclass